liujiaqi/Thread_Study_Note/Study_Note.md

 * Native Commissioner Candidate
   The Commissioner Router as a representative
   ![Native Commissioner Petitioning Sequence](Native_Commissioner_Petitioning_Sequence.jpg)

 ### Joining ###

+## Security ##
+The communication of Thread Network is protected by The Thread Master Key (thrMasterKey). *thrMasterKey* is used to derive two separate keys with HMAC-SHA256 for use by the MAC sublayer and MLE.

+Petitioning and Joining are protected by DTLS with Elliptic Curves Cryptography (ECC).
+The DTLS handshake uses a user-input passphrase to authenticate a device.

 > ## Reference ##